julyfun/how-to/README.md

 !!! info "Old articles here may be CSDN-like"

-    This repo starts early and old articles here may provide not enough information for a problem.
-Still most of them are useful and not very hard to replicate.
+    This repo starts early and old articles here may provide not enough information for a problem, most of which are just quick-notes, yet useful and not hard to replicate.
 Recently, we introduced `template.md`, so articles written later will follow this template and try to provide more precise context for any problem.

 ## How to make use of this website?